keif/keif.github.io/src/data/blog/2025-10-18-modernizing-pointwithme.md

 | **Dev Server Start** | ~15s     | ~2s    | **-87%**    |
 | **Build Time**       | ~45s     | ~12s   | **-73%**    |

-## Lessons Learned
+## What I Learned

-### 1. Vite is a Game-Changer for Developer Experience
+### 1. Vite Changes the Development Loop

-The improvement in development speed is hard to overstate.
-Near-instant server startup and HMR make the development loop dramatically faster.
-The migration from CRA was straightforward and worth every minute invested.
+Near-instant server startup and HMR make development _dramatically_ faster.
+Migration from CRA was straightforward and worth every minute.

-### 2. Semantic UI's Icon Font Problem is Real
+### 2. Icon Fonts Are a Relic

-1.5 MB of unused icon fonts is absurd for a modern web app.
-Tree-shakeable SVG icons (like lucide-react) are the clear winner here.
-The 96% CSS reduction speaks for itself.
+1.5 MB of unused icon fonts is absurd.
+Tree-shakeable SVG icons (lucide-react) are the obvious choice.
+96% CSS reduction speaks for itself.

-### 3. Tailwind CSS Isn't Just About Utility Classes
+### 3. Tailwind Ships Only What You Use

-The real win with Tailwind is that you only ship CSS for classes you actually use.
-No more shipping an entire component library's worth of styles when you only use a few components.
+You only ship CSS for classes you actually use.
+No more bundling an entire component library's styles when you use five components.

-### 4. Don't Sleep on date-fns
+### 4. Migrate from Moment.js Already

-[Moment.js](https://momentjs.com/) has been deprecated since 2020.
-If you're still using it, migrate now. [date-fns](https://date-fns.org/) is smaller, faster, tree-shakeable, and actively maintained.
+[Moment.js](https://momentjs.com/) has been deprecated since 2020. [date-fns](https://date-fns.org/) is smaller, faster, tree-shakeable, actively maintained.
+Just switch.

-### 5. Toast Notifications Dramatically Improve UX
+### 5. Toast Notifications Are Table Stakes

-Replacing silent operations with toast feedback makes the app feel significantly more responsive and professional.
+Silent operations feel broken.
+Toast feedback makes the app feel responsive and professional.
 Users immediately know when actions succeed or fail.

-### 6. Open Source Means Freedom to Fork and Improve
+### 6. Open Source Means Freedom to Fork

-When Phil didn't respond to PRs, the open source license gave me the freedom to build my own version.
-This is exactly how open source is supposed to work — useful code doesn't die just because the original author moves on.
-Credit to Phil for releasing it under an open license in the first place.
+Phil didn't respond to PRs.
+The open license gave me the freedom to build my own version.
+This is how open source is supposed to work — useful code doesn't die when maintainers move on.

-### 7. Old Projects Benefit Massively from Modern Tooling
+### 7. Modern Tooling Breathes Life Into Old Projects

-This 6-year-old codebase now has:
+This 6-year-old codebase now has faster builds, better bundle size, and modern DX — all with original functionality intact.

-- Faster builds than most modern apps
-- Better bundle size than many new projects
-- Modern development experience
-- All original functionality intact

-The time investment (a few days) paid off immediately.
+Time investment: a few days.
+Payoff: immediate.
 Forking and modernizing beat building from scratch.

 ## Phase 7: Feature Enhancements and Security Hardening (Late October 2025)